QuantomCoder/mongodb-backup-script/README.md

 # 📜 License

-MIT License — free for commercial & personal use.
+GNU License — free for commercial & personal use.

 ---